Understanding SSD Interface Options

 NVMe has proven to be highly effective in environments where low latency is a must, such as relational database management systems and high-frequency trading platforms.
 However, it’s always necessary to consider here-and-now real-world circumstances, such as budgetary restrictions and existing infrastructure.
 Although NVMe is clearly superior when all factors are judged in a vacuum, this doesn’t mean that it is the best solution for every organization.
 There are legitimate reasons why SATA or SAS might provide a more convenient option for the time being.

-While NVMe is likely the best choice for enterprise-level applications with active data centers, businesses with more modest data processing demands may be able to skate by with SAS or SATA.
 Organizations that have a lot of “cold” data to store might opt for SATA and its relatively low price tag.
 Because this type of data is seldom accessed, the superior data speeds of NVMe become essentially superfluous in these environments.
 SATA is often fast enough for small businesses with large amounts of cold data.

 Paradoxically, SATA’s age and relative primitiveness can also count in its favor as well.
 SATA is compatible with a vast number of devices manufactured over the two decades since its debut.
 For environments that might benefit from higher data transfer speeds, it’s always possible to replace SATA SSDs with more advanced SAS SSDs, without making significant changes or upgrades to the server or existing infrastructure.